-Timothy Noble and Susan Webster, are two British artists who work as a collaborative duo.
+Timothy Noble and Susan Webster are two British artists who work as collaborative duo.
 They are associated with the post-YBA generation of artists.
-They take ordinary things including rubbish, to make assemblages and then point light to create projected shadows which show a remarkable likeness to something identifiable, including self-portraits.
+They take ordinary things, including rubbish, to make assemblages and then point light to create projected shadows that show a remarkable likeness to something identifiable, including self-portraits.

 They have a rock star quality to their image, and the fact they don’t spend a lot of money on what they create but spend bags of time on their work appeals to me.
 It’s easy to make something impressive (art-wise) if you have lots of money, such as a piece of art Damien Hurst’s created recently had diamonds in it.